Constipation - self-care

 You might feel bloated and have pain, or you might have to strain when you try to go.

-Try to get to know your normal bowel movement pattern, so that you can keep constipation from getting worse.
+Try to get to know your normal bowel movement pattern, so that you can prevent constipation and keep it from getting worse.

 How to Relieve Constipation